Vladislao/proxy-supervisor/README.md

     .add(['http://10.0.0.1:3001', 'http://10.0.0.2:3001']);
   ```

   Great!
 Now let's get it to work.
 Create a middleware and put it in your route.
-For simpliсity we will use plain http server.
+To simplify example, we will use plain http server.

   ```javascript
   http.createServer(awesomeBalancer.proxy()).listen(3000);